Marist's Newest Fulbright Winners

 The grant provides for plane tickets, housing, and a stipend.
 Heather and Philip are the 10th and 11th Marist students or graduate to receive the highly competitive Fulbright since 2003-04.
 This year, they were among 9,424 applicants for 1,824 awards.

 Heather is already an experienced traveler and teacher; in summer 2011 she volunteered in Ghana for three weeks, teaching children through the organization Ghana ACT (Alliance for Community Transformations).
-She spent a semester of her junior year studying and volunteering as an English teacher in Florence, Italy, through Marist International Programs.
+She spent a semester of her junior year studying and volunteering as an English teacher in Florence, Italy, through Marist Abroad.
 This summer, after graduating from Marist, she will return to Ghana for five weeks.

 Ultimately, Heather hopes to put her digital media skills and passion for teaching and travel to work for a nonprofit with an international focus.
 She looks forward to traveling to Asia for the first time as a Fulbright scholar.